cheggu/MouseJiggler/README.md

 # MouseJiggler
 Automated Mouse Moving Software

-This simulates mouse movements and clicks.
+This program simulates mouse movements and clicks.
 The user can change various variables to simulate different inputs.

 I would advise <b>against</b> using this for games, anticheats don't like mouse_event!